Efficient discrimination schemes for unextendible product bases with strong quantum nonlocality: Introduction

 Entanglement is an exceptionally valuable quantum resource \cite{Horodecki09,gao2014permutationally,gao2010detection,Yan}.
 In practice, low-dimensional entangled states are appealing due to their relative ease of generation and control.
 Incorporating them into discrimination protocols can reduce both the entanglement cost and the operational overhead \cite{morelli2023resource,Du2024ErrorheraldedHQ}.
 Therefore, it is of considerable interest to develop efficient LOCC discrimination schemes relying only on low-dimensional entanglement.

-In this work, we further investigate entanglement-assisted local discrimination of UPB.
-We first review preliminaries and definitions.
-We then consider a known strongly nonlocal UPB in a \(3\otimes 3\otimes 3\) system \cite{shi2022strongly} and propose two classes of LOCC protocols: one class uses teleportation, while the other avoids teleportation by optimizing the allocation of low-dimensional entanglement and coordinating multipartite local measurements.
+In this work, we further investigate entanglement-assisted local discrimination of UPBs.
+We first introduce the preliminaries and relevant definitions.
+We then consider a known strongly nonlocal UPB in a \(3\otimes 3\otimes 3\) system \cite{shi2022strongly} and propose two classes of LOCC protocols: one class uses teleportation, while the other avoids teleportation by distributing low-dimensional entanglement more effectively and coordinating multipartite local measurements.
 Building on these ideas, we generalize the schemes to \(d\otimes d\otimes d\) systems, compare resource costs, and discuss the trade-offs among different protocols.
 We conclude with a brief summary.